jameshuynh/docsplit_images/README.markdown

 ## Processing Images

-docsplit_images requires delayed_job to be turned on the process.
+docsplit_images requires sidekiq to be turned on the process.

-	[bundle exec] rake jobs:work
+	[bundle exec] sidekiq

 While it is processing using [https://github.com/collectiveidea/delayed_job](delayed_job), you can check if it is processing by accessing attribute ``is_processing_image``